OxygenCobalt/Auxio/info/FAQ.md

 #### Auxio does not detect new music!

 This is a current limitation with the music loader.
 To remedy this, go to Settings -> Reload music whenever new songs are added.
-I hope to make the loader do this automatically eventually.
+I hope to make the app rescan music on the fly eventually.

 #### ReplayGain isn't working on my music!